 Yes. iVisa.com has created three options for all our visitors to ensure that any urgent requests can get processed faster in order to help all those who are visiting Portugal:

-- Rush processing: You can pick this option for your application if you have a slightly higher budget in order to get your Visa well in advance.
-USD 35.00 - 8 hours.
+- Rush processing (USD 35.00 - 8 hours): You can pick this option for your application if you have a slightly higher budget in order to get your Passenger Locator Form well in advance.

-- Super rush processing: This is the most suitable option if you need to leave for Portugal immediately.
-This is the quickest option and will make sure that you get your document as soon as possible.
-USD 60.00 - 4 hours.
+- Super rush processing (USD 60.00 - 4 hours): This is the most suitable option if you need to leave for Portugal immediately.
+This is the quickest option.
+If you select it, we'll make sure that you get your document as soon as possible.

 Will I need a lot of documents to start my iVisa.com application?